Competition and Diversity in Generative AI: Case Study: Scattergories

 Perhaps more interestingly, we find strong evidence that the relative quality of LLMs depends on the strength of competition.
 With $n=1$, \llamaone\ yields the best performance out of all of our LLMs, providing a valid answer 92\% of the time at a temperature of $\tauopt(1, \cdot) = \taueq(1, \cdot) = 0.0$.\footnote{When $n=1$, the score function $s$ does not matter.} In contrast \phithree\ only yields a valid answer 68\% of the time, also at an optimal temperature of $0.0$.
 According to this naive benchmark, it might seem that \llamaone\ is the ``better'' of the two LLMs in the Scattergories context.
 However, this comparison masks a surprising fact: under competition, the relative performance between these LLMs flips. \phithree\ outperforms \llamaone\ when there are either more players (\Cref{fig:opt_and_eq_util_over_n}) or stronger penalties for congestion (\Cref{fig:opt_and_eq_util_over_gamma}).
 See \Cref{app:additional-figures} for analogous plots varying $\gamma$.

 Intuitively, \llamaone\ is a ``one-trick pony'' in this setting.
-Its best answer is usually valid, but diversifying its distribution fails to place much probability mass on distinct, valid answers. \phithree, \gemma, and \nemotron, on the other hand, make more mistakes when producing a single answer, but are able to draw from a large set of valid answers at higher temperatures.
-We caution that our findings on these particular LLMs are specific to our setting and should not be used to draw more general conclusions about them without more comprehensive testing.
+Its best answer is usually valid, but diversifying its distribution fails to place much probability mass on distinct, valid answers. \phithree, \gemma, and \nemotron, on the other hand, make more mistakes when producing a single answer, but are able to draw from a large set of valid answers at higher temperatures. \Cref{fig:entropies} makes this more explicit.
+The left panel shows how \phithree\ and \gemma\ approach the ``frontier'' traced out by \llamaone\ at high temperatures.\footnote{We choose maximal temperatures for each LLM such that no equilibrium or optimal strategy relies on a temperature near our cutoffs; see \Cref{app:exp-details} for more details.} While these LLMs appear to be comparable in their accuracy-entropy trade-offs, the right panel of \Cref{fig:entropies} reveals a stark difference between them: If we restrict our attention to their output distributions \textit{conditioned on their responses being correct}, we find that \llamaone's entropy drops dramatically relative to other LLMs.
+Its overall increased entropy at high temperatures appears to come from its ability to sample from a diverse distribution over \textit{incorrect} answers, whereas \phithree\ and \gemma\ sample from diverse distributions over \textit{correct} answers.
+Our competitive framework thus reveals subtle distinctions in how LLMs productively diversify their output distributions, which high-level accuracy-diversity trade-offs fail to capture.